-The executive compensation programs consist of six primary components, which are listed in the table below.
+The executive compensation program consists of six primary components, which are listed in the table below.

-Component Primary Purpose Base Salary Provides a base level of income reflecting the responsibilities, skills, competencies, experience and performance of the Named Executive Officers Annual Incentive Bonus Cash-based awards that reflect the achievement of individual and business performance for the year Share Units Awards that accrue value over time that align the medium-term interests of the Named Executive Officers with the interests of shareholders Stock Options Awards that accrue value over time that align the long-term interests of the Named Executive Officers with the interests of shareholders Retirement Benefits Provide for replacement income upon retirement Other Benefits Provide adequate protection in case of illness, disability or death, as well as other competitive benefits offered in the context of total compensation and where typical of market practice
+Component Primary Purpose Fixed compensation Base Salaries Provide a base level of income reflecting the responsibilities, skills, competencies, experience and performance of the NEOs.
+Variable incentive compensation Annual Incentive Bonuses Cash-based awards that reflect the achievement of individual and business performance objectives for the year.
+Share Units Awards that accrue value over time that align the medium-term interests of the NEOs with the interests of shareholders.
+Stock Options Awards that accrue value over time that align the long-term interests of the NEOs with the interests of shareholders.
+Benefits Retirement Benefits Provide for replacement income upon retirement.
+Other Benefits Provide adequate protection in case of illness, disability or death, as well as other competitive benefits offered in the context of total compensation and where typical of market practice.